McMasterRS/lm_tech-stack/documentation.md

 ### Version Control

 A good documentation software should include some level of version control capability, which helps track changes by different editors and maintain a history of document revisions, which is crucial for managing updates and ensuring accuracy.
-The version control should ideally include automated change & comparison tools and thxe ability to document changes on versions.
+The version control should ideally include automated change and comparison tools and the ability to document changes on versions.

-### Import & Export
+### Import and Export

 Documentation software typically includes features for exporting documentation.
 However, the supported export formats can vary significantly between different tools.
 It is crucial to consider the formats in which the software can export documents, such as PDF, HTML, and Markdown, to ensure compatibility with your team’s needs.
 Additionally, if you plan to migrate documents from existing software, it is essential to evaluate the import process to ensure a smooth transition.

 In addition to migrating documents, it’s essential to consider importing your team’s workflow.
 Many documentation tools integrate with various project management software.
 It’s crucial to determine if the new documentation software supports your current project management tools, either through direct integration or via plugins and add-ons.

-### Document Discoverability
+### Content Discoverability

 Having a good document discovering feature in a documentation software is highly desired.
 Having the ability to find information the users need without having to sift through large amounts of contents helps reducing the likelihood of errors by ensuring users can easily find the most up-to-date information and preventing document duplication.